Contrast-Security-OSS/docs/content/installation/setup/New-customer-implementation-guide.md

 #### Saas

-To connect to the SaaS offering of Contrast, follow the instructions that are emailed to your TeamServer Admin.
+To connect to the SaaS offering of Contrast, follow the instructions that are emailed to your Contrast Admin.
 They include your credentials to log in to the [Contrast application](https://app.contrastsecurity.com/Contrast/static/ng/index.html#/pages/signin).

 #### EOP